lucee/extension-image/README.md

 ## Image Format Support

-- WEBP support is readonly, unless a Commercial Image Library is used
+- WEBP support is now read and write in v2

 Dump out `imageFormats( true )` (v2 only) to see which formats / codecs are loaded and available